Coming soon · iOS & Apple Watch

 A real coach.
 No middlemen.

 Built around how runners actually train, not how subscription apps want you to.
-No social feed obligation.
-No data harvesting.
-No premium tier dangling above the basic one.
 Every feature is here because it earns its place.
+(The plan engine has its own section above — these are the rest.)

 🔒